Congressional Fast and Furious investigators intend to audit the auditor.

 Wiretap approvals show Eric Holder’s reports knew a lot more about gunwalking than he’s letting on.

-The House Oversight Committee on Government Reform complains about Attorney General Eric Holder not being forthcoming with information on the Operation Fast and Furious gunwalking scandal while committee staffers do the same thing with media inquiries.
+The House Oversight Committee on Government Reform complains about Atty Gen Holder not being forthcoming with info on the Operation Fast and Furious gunwalking scandal while they do same with media.

-Congressman Darrell Issa (R-CA) sent a 44-page memorandum to members of his committee outlining the instances in which Attorney General Eric Holder perjured himself before the Committee on Oversight and Government Reform…
+Congressman Darrell Issa sent a memorandum to members of his committee outlining instances in which Attorney General Holder perjured himself before the Committee on Oversight and Government Reform.

-How can the President invite the parents of a slain Border Patrol Agent to the signing of a bill honoring their son when they are suing his Justice Department for allowing guns found at the murder scene to “walk”?
+How can the President invite slain Border Patrol Agent’s parents to the signing of a bill honoring their son when they are suing his Justice Dept for allowing guns found at the murder scene to walk?

-Rep. Darrell Issa has written a letter giving House Democrats the chance to prove they’re serious about supporting efforts to learn the truth about the Justice Department’s role in Fast and Furious gunwalking.
+Rep. Darrell Issa has written a letter giving House Democrats the chance to prove they’re serious about supporting efforts to learn the truth about the Justice Department’s role in Fast and Furious.

-It’s important for media to get the origins of the gunwalking story right, not just as a matter of proper credit, but because it signifies an evolution in journalism away from establishment gatekeepeers who have been controlling and spinning information to suit their agenda.
-This represents a significant move away from that paradigm.
+It’s important for media to get the origins of the gunwalking story right, not just as a matter of proper credit, but because it signifies an evolution in journalism.

-Holder has been put on notice: “I have told the Attorney General that it is contemptible, and I will seek, if necessary, contempt of the House, if we can’t get cooperation under the constitution in our investigation.”..
+Holder’s on notice: “I have told the Attorney General that it is contemptible, and I will seek, if necessary, contempt of the House, if we can’t get cooperation …”

 Reports claiming House Speaker John Boehner is hampering the Congressional Fast and Furious gun smuggling investigation have been denied by the House Oversight Committee press secretary.

-Congressional Republicans urge Attorney General Eric Holder to unseal wiretap applications related to the Operation Fast and Furious scandal in order to help determine what Justice Department officials knew about “gunwalking” firearms to Mexican cartels.
+Congressional Republicans urge AG Holder to unseal wiretap applications related to Operation Fast and Furious in order to help determine what Justice Department officials knew about “gunwalking.”